zainabmelh/guide-articles/articles/Miscellaneous/dont-just-say-rtfm/index.md

 ---
-title: "Don't just say RTFM"
-parent: "to-be-sorted"
+title: Dont Just Say Rtfm
 ---
 RTFM comments generally useless

 > If everybody read the fine manual, most of the questions asked on the internet would go away!